Alemi7523/Alemi7523.github.io/index.md

-Actually, with the same Mightyena and adding a Zoroark with Knock Off, you can defeat the Culvier Clan member who has the Level 10 Abra, Level 45 Kadabra, and Level 85 Alakazam, who is supposed to be fourth.
-She is in the 3rd Floor of the Aqua Building in East Gearen City.
+Actually, with the same Mightyena and adding a Zoroark with Knock Off, you can defeat the Culvier Clan member who has the Level 10 Abra, Level 45 Kadabra, and Level 85 Alakazam.
+This one is supposed to be fourth though.
+She is on the 3rd Floor of the Aqua Building in East Gearen City.

 **Challenger Mercury (No Field)**
 -   Abra, Level 10. @ Focus Sash